roman-sh/Hagar-Public/README.md

 ### C. WhatsApp User Interface (WhatsApp Web.js + Bull.js)

 *   **Inbound Message Ordering (Bee Queues)**: To ensure strict processing order for incoming messages from a single user, especially with time-consuming operations like audio transcription, each phone number has its own **inbound** Bee queue (`inbound:<phone>`) with `concurrency=1`.
 This prevents a later, faster-to-process text message from overtaking an earlier, slower audio message.
 *   **Outbound Message Orchestration (Bull.js)**: All **outbound** messages are handled by the `ConversationManager`.
-As described above, messages are added to the specific per-document Bull queue.
+As described at the end of this section, messages are added to the specific per-document Bull queue.
 If that document is the active context, the message is sent immediately.
 If not, it is buffered in that document's paused queue, waiting for its turn.
 *   **Message Debouncing**: Rapid sequences of messages from a user are batched using a short delay (e.g., 1 second).
 This reduces the number of calls to the AI and provides better contextual understanding for multi-part messages.
 *   **In-Memory Message Store**: Full WhatsApp `Message` objects (which contain methods like `.downloadMedia()`) are stored in an in-memory map (`messageStore`) because they cannot be directly serialized into queues.
 Message IDs are passed through queues instead.
 *   **Conversation Flow**: The AI (via the text model) presents validation results to the user on WhatsApp.
 The user can confirm, ask questions (triggering `visualInspect`), or provide corrections.
 This human-in-the-loop process is critical for accuracy.
+*   **Solving Conversational Concurrency: The `ConversationManager`**: A core challenge is handling users who upload multiple documents in quick succession.
+While the backend should process these documents in parallel for efficiency, the user-facing WhatsApp conversation must remain linear and focused on one document at a time to avoid confusion.
+This is solved by the **`ConversationManager`**, a central service that orchestrates the user experience.
+It maintains two key states:
+    1.  **A Context Queue (Redis List)**: A strict FIFO (First-In, First-Out) queue for each user, which lists the `docId`s of all documents currently being processed.
+The document at the front of this queue is the **"active context"**.
+    2.  **Per-Document Message Queues (Bull)**: Each document gets its own dedicated outbound message queue.
+These queues are **paused by default**.

+    The `ConversationManager` ensures that only the message queue for the **active context** is running.
+All messages generated for other documents (e.g., draft-ready notifications) are safely buffered in their respective paused queues until it's their turn to become the active context.
+This architecture allows for a highly performant, concurrent backend while presenting a simple, serialized, and predictable conversational interface to the user.

 ---